Adoption Search Washington

 - Searchers full name, address and phone number.

-- The full legal spelling of the adoptive parent’s names at the time of the adoption,
+- The full legal spelling of the adoptive parent’s (or) birth parent's names at the time of the adoption,

 - The birth place and date of the adoptee